aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

 }
 ```

+### A Note About Performance

+Be careful when using `.querySelectorAll()` and `.querySelector()` to query or loop over a large number of entities.
+If you need to deal with large number of entities, it's better to maintain your own array of relevant entities and loop over that instead.

 ## Retrieving Component Data with `.getAttribute()`

 We can get the data of components of an entity via `.getAttribute`.
 A-Frame